 Galatians 6:2 is a reminder when it comes to sharing burdens with others.
 I often forget or am hesitant to share my problems with others excusing myself for not wanting to bring people down when I am low-spirited or afraid.
 This verse says to carry each other’s burdens, and in this way, we are following Christ’s teachings.
 There is a Swedish proverb: shared joy is double the joy; shared sorrow is half sorrow.

-I had a Pharisee-like moment following a Sunday morning in church when my older three children were more unruly than usual during worship.
-When we got home, and before lunch, I went over my displeasure (and them ignoring my cues given during church to behave) of their antics.
+I had a Pharisee-like moment following a Sunday morning in church when the stink eye gaze didn’t work on my older three children who were being more unruly than usual during worship service.
+When we got home, and before lunch, I went over my displeasure to include them ignoring my cues from the pew to behave.
 I required they write a contract of sorts on appropriate behavior in worship services.
-Basically, the three contracts said the exact thing (they were in cahoots in copying each other except for the spelling).
+Basically, the three contracts said the exact thing (the boys were in cahoots in copying their sister’s response except for the spelling).
 Each signed their contract promising to behave.
-Here is a sample of that contract written by the youngest on the antics of my three stooges:
+Here is a sample of that contract composed by the youngest on the antics of my three stooges:

 Lay out my close and try them on